Files / United States

 Document Introduction

-Overall, this brief argues that in Trump's first year back in office, his Southern policy has exhibited a high degree of turbulence, personalization, and tight linkage to the domestic political agenda.
-Issues intersecting domestic and international concerns—such as trade, immigration, security, and conservative ideology—alongside sanctions and threats of military intervention, have shaped U.S. bilateral relations from South Asia to Latin America.
-This unilateral and hardline posture is destined to provoke sustained unease among Southern nations that adhere to sovereignty consciousness and multilateral diplomacy.
-The report analyzes public policy statements, diplomatic incidents, trade data, and media reports, providing a timely and in-depth assessment for understanding the Trump administration's Global South strategy in the early stages of its second term.
+Overall, this brief concludes that during Trump's first year back in office, his Southern policy has exhibited a high degree of turbulence, personalization, and tight linkage to the domestic political agenda.
+Issues intersecting domestic and international concerns—such as trade, immigration, security, and conservative ideology—combined with sanctions and threats of military intervention, have shaped U.S. bilateral relations from South Asia to Latin America.
+This unilateral and hardline posture is destined to provoke sustained unease among Southern nations that uphold sovereignty consciousness and multilateral diplomacy.
+The report, based on analysis of public policy statements, diplomatic incidents, trade data, and media reports, provides a timely and in-depth assessment for understanding the Trump administration's Global South strategy in the early stages of its second term.